 Can you freeze them?

 Absolutely!
 I pre-cut the brownies and then wrap them in parchment paper before freezing in an airtight container.
+This way, they do not stick together.
 Freeze for up to 3 months.

 When I first started Sugar Free Londoner, I created these sweet potato brownies and then these pumpkin brownies.
 Since then, I have posted lots of low carb and keto brownie recipes on my website.
 Here they are: